On the role of interaction in sequential Monte Carlo algorithms

 \subsection{Concluding remarks}

-\begin{itemize} \item The martingale decomposition presented in Proposition~\ref{prop:martingale} may also be exploited to pursue central limit theorems.
-A study of this will be conducted elsewhere, but we believe, further to Remark~\ref{rem_alpha_conv}, that it will in general involve some further hypotheses in order to ensure convergence of the covariance of this martingale and thus prove the existence of a well-defined asymptotic variance. \item It is worth pointing out that there are also SMC algorithms other than those listed in Section~\ref{sub:Instances-of-SMC} that can be formulated as instances of $\alpha$SMC, e.g.~the stratified resampling algorithm of \citet{Kitagawa1996} and the auxiliary particle filter of \citet{pitt1999filtering}.
-It should be kept in mind, however, that the successful formulation of any algorithm as an instance of $\alpha$SMC does not necessarily imply that the assumptions $\mathbf{(B)}$, $\mathbf{(B^{+})}$ or $\mathbf{(B^{++})}$ hold, and the validity of Theorems~\ref{thm:convergence} and~\ref{thm:L_R_mix} is in that sense not automatic. \end{itemize}
+\begin{itemize} \item The martingale decomposition presented in Proposition~\ref {prop:martingale} may also be exploited to pursue central limit theorems.
+A study of this will be conducted elsewhere, but we believe, further to Remark~\ref {rem_alpha_conv}, that it will in general involve some further hypotheses in order to ensure convergence of the covariance of this martingale and thus prove the existence of a well-defined asymptotic variance. \item It is worth pointing out that there are also SMC algorithms other than those listed in Section~\ref{sub:Instances-of-SMC} that can be formulated as instances of $\alpha$SMC, for example, the stratified resampling algorithm of Kitagawa \cite{Kitagawa1996} and the auxiliary particle filter of Pitt and Shephard \cite{pitt1999filtering}.
+It should be kept in mind, however, that the successful formulation of any algorithm as an instance of $\alpha$SMC does not necessarily imply that the assumptions (B), (B$^{+}$) or (B$^{++}$) hold, and the validity of Theorems \ref{thmm:convergence} and \ref{thmm:L_R_mix} is in that sense, of course, not automatic. \end{itemize}